ramezsaeed/flists-builders/README.md

 copy paste in js9 shell

-## an example to run sandboxing on the local machine
+## An example to run sandboxing on the local machine

 First you need to make sure that you have the zero-hub client installed locally
 ```python